marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/introduction/introduction.md

 # Introduction

 ## About this Workshop
-This workshop introduces you to Oracle Machine Learning for Python (OML4Py) on Oracle Autonomous Database and how to build intelligent applications faster with Oracle Machine Learning.
-OML4Py supports scalable in-database data exploration and preparation using native Python syntax, invocation of in-database algorithms for model building and scoring, and embedded execution of user-defined Python functions from Python or REST APIs.
-OML4Py also includes the AutoML interface for automated algorithms and feature selection, and hyperparameter tuning.
+This workshop introduces you to Oracle Machine Learning for Python (OML4Py) on Oracle Autonomous Database.
+Oracle Machine Learning for Python (OML4Py) supports scalable in-database data exploration and preparation using native Python syntax, scalable in-database algorithms for machine learning model building and scoring, and automated machine learning (AutoML).
+Users can also invoke user-defined Python functions from Python and REST APIs using database-spawned Python engines.
+OML4Py increases data scientist productivity and reduces solution deployment complexity.
 Join us for this tour of OML4Py.

 Python is a major programming language used for data science and machine learning.
 OML4Py is a new feature on Oracle Autonomous Database that provides Python users access to powerful in-database functionality supporting data scientists for both scalability, performance, and ease of solution deployment.

-Watch this quick video on OML4Py.
+Watch this quick video on Oracle Machine Learning for Python (OML4Py).

 [] (youtube:wciO-5CyS2M)

 Estimated Time: 120 minutes

 ### About Oracle Machine Learning for Python (OML4Py)
-Oracle Machine Learning for Python (OML4Py) is a component of Oracle Autonomous Database, that includes Oracle Autonomous Data Warehouse (ADW), Oracle Autonomous Transaction Processing (ATP), and Oracle Autonomous JSON Database (AJD).
-By using Oracle Machine Learning Notebooks, you can run Python functions on data for data exploration and preparation while leveraging Oracle Database as a high-performance computing environment.
-Oracle Machine Learning Notebooks is available through Oracle Autonomous Data Warehouse (ADW), Oracle Autonomous Transaction Processing (ATP) and Oracle Autonomous JSON Database (AJD) services.
+Oracle Machine Learning for Python (OML4Py) is a component of Oracle Autonomous Database, which includes Oracle Autonomous Data Warehouse (ADW), Oracle Autonomous Transaction Processing (ATP), and Oracle Autonomous JSON Database (AJD).
+By using Oracle Machine Learning Notebooks on Oracle Autonomous Database, you can run Python functions on database data for exploration, preparation, and modeling while leveraging Oracle Database as a high-performance computing environment.

-Watch the video below on a technical introduction to OML4Py.
+Watch the video below for an introduction to Oracle Machine Learning for Python.

-[] (youtube:soVGq7rt77o)
+[] (youtube:P861m__PEMQ)

 ### Objectives

  The labs in this workshop focus on the following:

  * Oracle Machine Learning Notebooks and connection to an Oracle Autonomous Database from a Python session
-* Data exploration and preparation using the Transparency Layer
+ * Data selection and manipulation using the Transparency Layer
-* In-database algorithms and models
+ * In-database algorithms for model building and scoring
  * Datastores to store Python objects
-* Python script repository for user-defined functions
+ * Python script repository to store user-defined functions in the database
-* Embedded Python Execution using the Python and REST APIs
+ * Embedded Python Execution to run user-defined functions in database-spawned and controlled Python engines
-* Automated Machine Learning (AutoML) functionality
+ * AutoML functionality supporting automated algorithm and feature selection, along with model tuning and selection

 ### Prerequisites